Here are some reasons why we think you’ll love being part of our community...

 At FixTheMusic, we pride ourselves on providing a secure platform for booking bands and musicians, for both our customers and our musicians.

 Chasing payment for freelance work shouldn't be, but often is, a thorny issue.
-Monica and Phoebe found this out in Friends when they set up their own catering business:

 When entertaining clients - either through cooking or performing live music - asking for money is even more difficult because the musicians (or caterers) don't want to tarnish the service they've just provided.